sylamsh/bug-tracker/README.md

 Here all the bug cards can be viewed with different filters.
 These cards can be expanded to view more information.
 - Admins have the option to edit/delete their bugs.
 - Developers can respond to their assigned bugs.
-- Admins can choose resolve the bug one's the developer responds.
+- Admins can choose to resolve the bug once the developer responds.

 `/form` - [bugForm](https://github.com/Sylamsh/bug-tracker/blob/main/frontend/src/Views/Pages/bugForm.jsx)
 This form is **only accessible to admins**.
 The form is for both for creating and editing a bug.
 A [Markdown editor](https://github.com/uiwjs/react-md-editor) is provided for both "_steps to reproduce_" and "_details_" sections.